 Q. Are books and syllabi included with enrollment?

 A. As we strive to provide families with a flexible curriculum, tailored to their students' needs, we ask you to purchase books separately.
-Enrolled families receive online syllabi as part of enrollment and can purchase hard copies of the syllabi through the MODG office at a discounted price.
+Enrolled families receive online syllabi as part of enrollment and can purchase paper syllabi and books through the MODG bookstore at a discounted price.

 Q. Can I buy books and syllabi from Mother of Divine Grace School?

-Q. Where would I get my books and syllabi?
+Q. Where else could I get my books and syllabi?

-A. Emmanuel Books carries most of our syllabi (lesson plans) and the books that we recommend in our syllabi.
-Every syllabus contains addresses & phone numbers for obtaining any of the books recommended in that syllabus.
-Several of the other suppliers on our Educational Links page also carry our materials.
-If you have further questions about where to locate a particular book, you can look at our online book list for each grade level, check out more of the Book Suppliers on our Links page, or contact our office for more information.
+A. While modgbooks.com carries many of the essential and recommended supplemental texts used in our syllabi, every syllabus contains addresses & phone numbers for obtaining any of the books recommended in that syllabus.
+A number of other suppliers carry materials we recommend.
+If you have further questions about where to locate a particular book, you can look at our online book list for each grade level, check out more of the suppliers on our Educational Links page, or contact our office for more information.
 Your consultant can help you to acquire books and materials as well.
-Enrolled families receive online syllabi as part of enrollment and can purchase hard copies of the syllabi through the MODG office at a discounted price.

 Q. Where would I get answer keys for the books which you recommend?

 A. Many of the books which we recommend already have answer keys which can be purchased from the supplier when you purchase the book.
 Our staff is in the process of writing answer keys for many of the texts which we recommend that do not already have answer keys, or whose answer keys are no longer in print.
 At this time we have written answer keys for the Concepts and Challenges texts and Basic Language Principles.
-These answer keys are available from Emmanuel Books and the other suppliers who carry our materials.
-The answer keys for Warriner's English Grammar and Selected Exercises from First and Second Year Latin by F. Robert J. Henle are available from the Mother of Divine Grace Office.
 We also provide answer keys in each syllabus for the quizzes and tests that are found in that syllabus.